DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Description: You're so skillful on the battlefield that you know how to target your attacks to focus on the enemy weapon.
    - Resource: Minor
-   - Mechanic: When you spend an Energy Point to disarm, perfom a Weapon Attack.
+   - Mechanic: When you spend an Fate Point to disarm, perfom a Weapon Attack.
 On a hit, the enemy must spend one action picking up that weapon before using it again.
      This does not apply to Mystic Attacks or additional weapons the enemy may wield.
    - Prerequisites: